reasoncorp/dossier/README.markdown

 To see a report with all the bells and whistles, check out `spec/support/reports/employee_report.rb` or other reports in `spec/support/reports`.

+## Compatibility

+Dossier currently supports all databases supported by ActiveRecord; it comes with `Dossier::Adapter::ActiveRecord`, which uses ActiveRecord connections for escaping and executing queries.
+However, as the `Dossier::Adapter` namespace implies, it was written to allow for other connection adapters.
+See `CONTRIBUTING.md` if you'd like to add one.

 ## Running the Tests

 Note: when you run the tests, Dossier will **make and/or truncate** some tables in the `dossier_test` database.